Robotix22/edk2-tucana/README.md

 ./build.sh
 ```

-And finally you can now boot the Image or flash the image to `boot` or `recovery`
+And finally you can now boot the Image or flash the image to `boot` or `recovery`.
-By flashing the Image to `recovery` you get "Dual-boot"
+By flashing the Image to `recovery` you get "Dual-boot".

 ```bash
 fastboot boot uefi-tucana.img